 A single Travel Check can stand for hours, days, or weeks depending on the distance and vehicles.
 Adventurers “travel on their stomachs,” so lacking rations inflicts Deprivation and can turn a poorly planned expedition into a macabre tableau of sun-bleached skeletons for future explorers to puzzle over.

-The lead traveler then Checks POISE – or their best navigation or area knowledge CONCEPT, vs. the path Difficulty.
+The lead traveler then Checks POISE – or their best navigation or area knowledge CALLING, vs. the path Difficulty.
 Success means the group arrived safely, and failure is an encounter along the way.

 Check: POISE vs. Difficulty

-- Twists: Delay, get lost and move to an adjacent area, ambushed later at the destination, lose supplies or trade goods.
+• Twists: need extra day to get back on track, get lost and move to an adjacent hex, roll another encounter, worse encounter, ambushed at the destination, lose supplies or goods.

 An Encounter is an event rolled or chosen by the Guide.
 Whether enemies, obstacles, fortune, or misfortune, they tend to eat up precious time and resources.
 Examples include running across a hostile patrol, becoming fatigued, getting a flat tire, or finding a mysterious statue.
 Even on a success, the Guide may want to roll on an encounter table and describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.